resulumit/psjournals/README.md

 `limit_unit`: *character* --- unit of the type limits (character/word/page)

+`last_updated`: *date* --- the date when each observation was last updated, in the "YYYY-MM-DD" format

 ## Issues

 Any issues with the data, package, and/or app can be reported at [https://github.com/resulumit/psjournals/issues](https://github.com/resulumit/psjournals/issues ).